lovish69/SOC-Project/Part-1/Readme.md

 ![Event](https://github.com/user-attachments/assets/45c88ade-1b74-44c3-b4fb-9ca653af3506)

-5️⃣ Installing Silver C2 Framework
+5️⃣ Installing Sliver C2 Framework

-Silver is a Command & Control (C2) Framework used for red teaming and adversary simulation.
+Sliver is a Command & Control (C2) Framework used for red teaming and adversary simulation.
 How to Install Silver on Ubuntu?